bradymholt/dotfiles/README.md

 ## Usage

 - Clone this repo to a directory in the $HOME folder; `cd` to this directory
-- Run `./setup.sh` - this will symlink everything in `/home` and call `/other/setup.sh` to setup other config that resides outside of $HOME and/or requires special handling.
-It _is_ safe to run this command multiple times and after adding new config files.
+- Run `./setup.sh` (idempotent) - this will:
+  - symlink everything in `/home`
+  - run `/other/setup.sh` to setup other config that resides outside of $HOME and/or requires special handling
 - If there are files in $HOME that you would like to be moved to the "dotfiles" configuration, you can run `dotfiles-link.sh` and pass in the name of the file that resides in $HOME.
 This will move the file to `/home` and create a symlink to it.

 ## Fresh OS X Setup